 This is a real video of an orangutan driving a golf cart.

 This video was taken in Dubai at the menagerie, a collection of wild animals kept in captivity for exhibition, of Sheikha Fatima Rashed Al Maktoum, the daughter of Sheikh Mohammed bin Rashid Al Maktoum, the prime minister of the United Arab Emirates.

 The orangutan in this video is named Rambo.
-While we haven’t been able to find many specifics about Rambo (such as his age or how he ended up in this zoo), we have found several other videos of Rambo and other animals at Sheikha Fatima’s zoo.
+While we haven’t been able to find many specifics about Rambo (such as her age or how she ended up in this zoo), we have found several other videos of Rambo and other animals at Sheikha Fatima’s zoo.
 In 2019, for example, German entrepreneur Saygin Yalcin posted a video of his visit to this private zoo.
 After bottle feeding some lions who are leashed to the ground, Yalcin’s video shows a group of orangutans dressed in human clothing.
 At around the 5-minute mark, Rambo appears on screen, and at about the 6-minute mark, you can see another video of the orangutan driving a golf cart: